-Remember that registering your interest in an area of study on the booking form does not guarantee you a place for the relevant talk.
 Some talks might be very busy, especially during the morning, so keep in mind that most are repeated later in the day, and that these are often less busy.
-Where talks are full we will prioritise students over parents.
+Where talks are very busy we will prioritise students before admitting parents or advisers.

-If you are not sure about anything just ask one of the student helpers in red t-shirts, one of our uniformed staff, or go to a helpdesk.
+If you need help or directions, just ask one of the student helpers in red t-shirts, one of our uniformed staff, or go to a helpdesk.

 Choosing the right degree programme for you is an essential part of any Open Day.

-You may want to use this opportunity to find out about the range of student facilities we offer (such as sports facilities or libraries).
+You may want to use Open Day to find out about the range of student facilities at Edinburgh, such as libraries or sports facilities.

-If you plan to move away from home to go to university you may want to attend one of the accommodation talks or visit Pollock Halls of Residence during the Open Day.
+If you plan to move away from home to go to university you may want to attend one of the accommodation talks or visit Pollock Halls of Residence.

 You may also have questions about studying at university in general.

-There will also be a series of general information talks included in the programme.
+There will also be a series of general information talks.